Select a Repository

 Explicit mapping, which maps specific objects and properties to tables and columns in the JDBC database or to organizational units in DS.

 By default, IDM uses a generic mapping for user-definable objects, for both a JDBC and a DS repository.
 A generic mapping speeds up initial deployment, and can make system maintenance more flexible by providing a stable database structure.
 In a test environment, generic tables enable you to modify the user and object model easily, without database access, and without the need to constantly add and drop table columns.
 However, generic mapping does not take full advantage of the underlying database facilities, such as validation within the database and flexible indexing.
 Using an explicit mapping generally results in a substantial performance improvement.
 It is therefore strongly advised that you change to an explicit mapping before deploying in a production environment.
-If you are integrating IDM with other ForgeRock Identity Platform products, your repository must use an explicit schema mapping.
+If you are integrating IDM with AM, and using a shared DS repository, you must use an explicit schema mapping.

 IDM provides a sample configuration, for each JDBC repository, that sets up an explicit mapping for the managed user object and a generic mapping for all other managed objects.
 This configuration is defined in the files named